tijgersoftware/metalend-frontend/README.md

 # How to borrow assets from the protocol?

 To borrow assets you need to set your supplied assets as collateral.
-You can do this by toggeling the collateral button on the user interface or by calling the entermarktet function on the c token smart contract.
+You can do this by toggling the collateral button on the user interface or by calling the enter market function on the c token smart contract.